Horovod: Multi-GPU and multi-node data parallelism

 Application example

-An example is found on Jean Zay in the $DSDIR/examples_IA/Horovod_parallel/Example_DataParallelism_Horovod_Tensorflow-eng.ipynb using the MNIST data base and a simple dense network.
-The example is a Notebook which allows creating an execution script.
+An example is found in the $DSDIR/examples_IA/Horovod_parallel/Example_DataParallelism_Horovod_Tensorflow-eng.ipynb on Jean Zay using the MNIST database and a simple dense network.
+The example is a Notebook which you can use to create an execution script.

 You can also download the notebook by clicking on this link.

-This should be copied in your personal space (ideally in your $WORK).
+This should be copied into your personal space (ideally in your $WORK).

 $ cp $DSDIR/examples_IA/Horovod_parallel/Example_DataParallelism_Horovod_Tensorflow-eng.ipynb $WORK

-You should then execute the Notebook from a Jean Zay front end __after loading a TensorFlow module (see our JupyterHub documentation for more information on how to run Jupyter Notebook).
+You should then execute the Notebook from a Jean Zay front end after first loading a TensorFlow module (see our documentation on Access to JupyterHub for more information on using the Notebooks on Jean Zay).

 Documentation and sources